 Heads of Institution, with the assistance of appropriate senior colleagues, if necessary, can play a positive role in the career development of all eligible academic staff in their Institution.
-The list of eligible staff will be provided to the Head of Institution and Departmental / Faculty Administrator by the HR team at the launch of each year's ACP R&T round.
+The list of eligible employees will be provided to Institutions via the burst report mechanism at the launch of each year's ACP R&T exercise.
+Burst report recipients must share the eligibility lists with the Head of Institution.

-The University's Staff Review and Development (SRD) scheme, whilst remaining a separate and independent mechanism for reviewing personal contribution and professional development, should be used to discuss career aspirations, assess an individual's readiness for promotion or progression, and help inform and support the ACP R&T process.
+The University's Staff Review and Development (SRD) appraisal scheme, whilst remaining a separate and independent mechanism for reviewing personal contribution and professional development, should be used to discuss career aspirations, assess an individual's readiness for promotion or progression, and help inform and support the ACP R&T process.
 These discussions should take place on a regular and ongoing basis throughout the course of an individual's career.
 Heads of Institution should have open and honest conversations with academics in their institution about whether it is the right time for them to apply for promotion, and for which office they should apply.
-Heads of Institution should also provide guidance to individuals on areas they may wish to work on in order to better demonstrate their achievement of the assessment criteria.
+They should also provide guidance to individuals on areas they may wish to work on in order to better demonstrate their achievement of the Assessment Criteria.

-Heads of Institution should also ensure that appropriate mentoring opportunities are available and help facilitate this process to support career development and progression.
+Heads of Institution should also ensure that appropriate mentoring opportunities are available and help facilitate this process to support career development and progression, including ensuring employees are aware of the ACP CV scheme.